1. Geographical Diversity of India

 - Sundarbans

-You now have a complete
+You now have a complete conceptual

-conceptual understanding of India’s physical geography.
+understanding of India’s physical geography.

-The hills of the
+The hills of the Northeast

-Concept 1: Location of the
+1: Location of the Northeast Hills

-As we move on the map towards the northeastern part of India, we
+As we move on the map towards

-reach the hills of:
+the northeastern part of India, we reach the hills of:

 - Garo Hills